Structural Biology & Drug Discovery Services Company

 In a small review paper on structural biology in drug discovery published in 2006, Tom Blundell, one of the pioneers of X-ray crystallography, wrote that in the early days of X-ray crystallography, pharmaceutical companies did not want to put money into structural methods because they thought that it was “too expensive and time-consuming to bring in house.”
 However, all large pharma companies nowadays have in-house structural groups, and several service companies (contract research organizations, CRO), like SARomics Biostructures, have emerged.

-Time is money, and structural biology tools have become essential in accelerating drug discovery.
+Time is money, and structural biology tools are essential in accelerating drug discovery.
 The ability of the structure to reveal details of the interactions of ligands with the binding site of the target provides direct insights that help improve the design of compounds.
 This is what we do at SARomics Biostructures.
-A recent blog post provides an overview of different structure-based drug discovery strategies.
-In the following posts, we will detail the methods and provide some illustrations.
-At some point, I will disclose what SAR in SARomics means.
+A blog post and our knowledge and methods center provide an overview of different structure-based drug discovery strategies.
+In the following posts, we also provide more detail and some illustrations of our work.

 This text was first published on LinkedIn.
 Follow us to make sure you don’t miss our future posts.